danielcristho/cisco-netconf-restconf/README.md

-# NETCONF Nexus using Python
+# NETCONF to Cisco device using Python

 ## Set Nexus SSH